Netflix/falcor/model.md

 ## Retrieving values from a Falcor Model

-When working with a JSON object you can retrieve an Array or an Object by looking up a key.
-Take the following JSON object which models a list of TODOs.
+The following JSON object contains a list of TODOs.

 ```
 var log = console.log.bind(console)